 Keep them involved in decisions

 Nobody likes to feel completely powerless, yet that’s how many employees feel when big decisions are made affecting them that they have no involvement in.
 If your staff feel valued, listened to and are at the heart of decisions, they will thrive in this environment.
 Always try to seek opinions of those on the floor before heading to management meetings.
-Team meetings held regularly with goals and rewards being set can also help to motivate staff.
+Team meetings held regularly with goals and rewards being set can also help to motivate warehouse staff.

 Warehouses generally have unsociable and long shift patterns.
 When staff work the same shifts for long periods of time, it can become dull and uninspiring.
 By shaking up the shift system you can inject some motivation and freshness into the workplace again.
 This will result in more opportunities to work with different colleagues, different choice of hours and can suit people’s lifestyles better.
 Staff turnover might improve as a result of these changes.